 - A grievance being filed that is difficult to defend

-You must work with a human resources adviser to determine the right course of action.
+You must work with an HR Specialist to determine the right course of action.

 Discipline is appropriate for culpable misconduct only.
 Should misconduct be determined and the employee deemed to be at fault, a range of disciplinary options are available to the employer.
 The purpose of progressive discipline is to correct the employee's present and future behaviour.

 The appropriate level of discipline in a given circumstance requires consideration of a number of factors such as years of service or prior disciplinary record.
-In partnership with a human resource adviser, supervisors should consider these factors when determining the level of discipline required.
+In partnership with an HR Specialist, supervisors should consider these factors when determining the level of discipline required.
 In cases of long suspensions, demotion or dismissal, an employee relations specialist may assist you.